 New to Al-Anon?

-In Al-Anon it is often said to a newcomer that we are sorry for the circumstances that brought you here, but we are very glad you found us.
+In Al-Anon it is often said to a newcomer, “We are sorry for the circumstances that brought you here but we are glad you found us”.
 The Eugene-Springfield, Lane County area, is fortunate to have multiple meetings every day.

-You can also find out more information about Al-Anon meetings by following this link to the Al-Anon World Service Office.
+You can also find more information at Al-Anon World Service Office.

-The link below will take you to a series of Al-Anon podcasts.
+This highlighted link will take you to a series of Al-Anon Podcasts.